LATOKEN/latoken-api-v2-dotnet-client/README.md

 # LATOKEN C# Client Library (Early Beta version)

-LATOKEN C# Client Library aims to help developers who are planning to integrate with the [LATOKEN trading API](https://api.latoken.com/doc/v2/).
-Please, note that the library in Early Beta, and some functinality might not be impelmented.
+LATOKEN C# Client Library aims to help developers to integrate with the [LATOKEN trading API](https://api.latoken.com/doc/v2/).

-**Please note, that LATOKEN doesn't take any responsibility for the damages occurred while using this code.**
+**Please note that the library in Early Beta, and LATOKEN doesn't take any responsibility for the damages occurred while using this code.
 **If you think something is broken or missing, please create an [issue](https://github.com/LATOKEN/latoken-api-v2-dotnet-client/issues).**